abigezunt/blog_practice/class_notes/week_01/git_and_bash_notes.md

 Things to come back to:
 - Bash Profile customization

+the following is an example of code highlighting in a language

+``ruby
+10.times do
+  puts "hi"
+end
+``

 ## BASH
 (aka Shell, Terminal, Command Line Prompt, Bash Prompt, Bash Shell):